 That will last you for years to come, right?

 Well, guess what?
-After a few months, your pantry is out pasta sauce and you find yourself back at the store again!
+After a few months, your pantry is out of pasta sauce, and you find yourself back at the store again!
 But this time around, the sauce is not on sale!

 Don’t shy away from stocking up on items that can be stored for a long time when they go on deep discounts.
 This is one of the most simple and effective ways to live frugally and save money on your groceries.